BaizhumanovAlisher/Distributed-Arithmetic-Expression-Calculator/README.md

 4) expression should contain operations
 5) it is forbidden to divide by zero
 6) brackets should be correct
+7) it is forbidden to use allowed chars nearby

 # Token idempotency
 - Header: `X-Idempotency-Token`